LiePingWei/find-my-ncs/tools/doc/extract.rst

 Extract
 #######

-The **Extract** tool extracts the MFi authentication token information from the accessory.
+The **Extract** tool extracts the following information from the accessory:

+* MFi authentication token value
+* MFi authentication token UUID
+* Serial number

 The token is displayed in the Base64 format.
+The UUID and the serial number are displayed in the HEX format.

 See :ref:`cli_tools` for details on how to use ncsfmntools.